top of page

 Finance, Advertising, and Race

-Co-Author: Claire Célérier
+with Claire Célérier

 We study how bank advertising practices contribute to racial disparities in financial markets by steering minorities toward inferior products.
 We exploit a regulatory change that incentivizes deposit collection at the Freedman's Savings Bank, the first institution to collect deposits from African Americans post-Emancipation, by facilitating misuse of depositor funds.
 After deregulation, advertising volume rises, particularly in African American newspapers, leading to increased deposits from Black depositors despite the bank's insolvency.
 We identify persuasion as a key mechanism; prescriptive stereotypes and false claims likely amplify advertising's impact on African Americans, exacerbating historically large depositor losses after the bank's collapse.